christophrumpel/stitcher.io/src/data/blog/2018-03-07-responsive-images-done-right.md

 while the dynamic version loads the 678px image!

-On smaller screens, a simple smartphone for example, there are 3 variations available for the dynamic variant, while all those screens get the 400px version for the other.
+On smaller screens, a simple smartphone for example, there are multiple variations available for the dynamic variant, while the statically scaled image will always load the 400px image.

 Can you imagine doing this by hand?
 Neither can I!
 Of course I implemented this rendering method into Stitcher,